theHARI962n/QR-code-generator/README.md

 # QR-code-generator

-Generate QR codes from URLs using this simple command-line tool.
+Generate QR codes from URLs using this simple command-line tool.built using nodejs.

+used nodejs version v.20.11.0 LTS

 ## Prerequisites